In this guide

 OverviewBack to top

 If we can’t agree any part of our case, we will attempt to prove it by putting evidence before the panel.
-The nurse or midwife is also able to put evidence before the panel in support of their position.
+The nurse, midwife or nursing associate is also able to put evidence before the panel in support of their position.

 Admissibility of evidenceBack to top

 The only evidence that may be provided to the panel is evidence which is relevant to one of the issues the panel needs to decide.
-It also needs to be fair to the people involved in the case, including patients, family members and loved ones, the nurse or midwife, us as a regulator, that the panel considers that evidence.
+It also needs to be fair to the people involved in the case, including patients, family members and loved ones, the nurse, midwife or nursing associate and us as a regulator, that the panel considers that evidence.

 Evidence may be unfair where it cannot be challenged.